 - 2.1.
-All three- and four-year-olds are entitled to a free early year's education place for 570 hours a year over no fewer than 38 weeks of the year.
-From September 2017 children whose parents are working will be entitled to 1140 hours a year. - 2.2.
+All three- and four-year-olds are entitled to a free early year's education place for 570 hours a year over no fewer than 38 weeks of the year from the term after they turn three. - 2.2.
+Eligible working parents of two-year-old children or older may be eligible to the 9-23 month funding, up to 30 hours of free childcare per week, for 38 weeks a year. - 2.3.
+For children aged two years old receiving some additional forms of support are eligible to 15 hours of early education for 38 weeks, up to 570 hours per year. - 2.4.
 We expect to admit children that will be using their Early Years Education Funding as well as children whose parents are buying additional hours and those that are both funded and buying hours.
 There may be some children who are only attending for bought hours and some that only attend for funded hours.
-The minimum amount of funded time in a day is 3 hours and the maximum is 6.5 hours.
+The minimum amount of funded time in a day is 3 hours and the maximum is 6 hours.